Mercury13/unicodia/develop.md

   * Texts
     * Run UTranslator, open ``en.uorig``
     * Write additional data Unicodia may run w/o: first of all script/block textual info
+      * Better place the text in order using commands “Move up/Move down”
     * If you know languages, translate to Russian/Ukrainian using the same UTranslator
+      * File → Update data, Go → Find warnings → All, and close those changes
-    * If some blocks should be logically near, but specific language makes a mess (Greek/Ancient Greek numbers), add an ellipsis to the beginning using locale.xml
+    * If some blocks should be logically near, but specific language makes a mess (Greek → Ancient Greek numbers), add an ellipsis to the beginning using ``locale.xml``.
+      * This ellipse will automatically go if you sort blocks by code
   * Block extension history:
     * Add the new version to BlockExtensionHistory
     * Run it, check if the block was extended/shrunk